janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 :::tip

-TensorRT-LLM support is available in [v0.4.9](https://github.com/janhq/jan/releases/tag/v0.4.9), but should be considered an experimental feature.
+TensorRT-LLM support is available in [v0.4.9+](https://github.com/janhq/jan/releases/tag/v0.4.9), but should be considered an experimental feature.

-Got feedback?
-Spot a bug?
+Feedback?
 Let us know on [Github](https://github.com/janhq/jan) or our Discord [#tensorrt-llm](https://discord.com/channels/1107178041848909847/1201832734704795688).
 We're here to help!

 :::

 ## Detailed Performance Comparison

-We were really curious to see how TensorRT-LLM would perform vs. llama.cpp on consumer-grade GPUs.
+We were curious about how TensorRT-LLM performs against llama.cpp on consumer-grade GPUs.
 TensorRT-LLM has previously been shown by Nvidia to reach performance of up to [10,000 tokens/s](https://nvidia.github.io/TensorRT-LLM/blogs/H100vsA100.html) on datacenter-grade GPUs.

-Recognizing that not all users have access to high-end GPUs (a.k.a [GPU Poor](https://www.semianalysis.com/p/google-gemini-eats-the-world-gemini#the-gpu-poor)), we tested both inference engines on common hardware configurations to provide a comprehensive comparison.
+So as self-proclaimed [GPU Poors](https://www.semianalysis.com/p/google-gemini-eats-the-world-gemini#the-gpu-poor), we tested both inference engines across our Ada and Ampere cards, the most popular architectures for consumers.

 :::info